Lee Sung-soo

-Lee Sung-soo (이성수; also spelled Lee Sung-su; born November 3, 1979) is a South Korean music production director and A&R executive.
-He is the current CEO of SM Entertainment and has formerly served as head of the production division and CEO of SM Entertainment USA.
-Lee began working for SM as early as 1998 as a part-timer and officially joined the agency in 2005 as an A&R representative.
+Lee Sung-soo (이성수; also spelled Lee Sung-su; born November 3, 1979) is a South Korean music production director and Artists and repertoire (A&R) executive.
+He is the chief A&R officer of SM Entertainment.
+He was formerly the CEO of SM Entertainment and SM Entertainment USA.
+Lee began working for SM as early as 1998 as a part-timer and officially joined the agency in 2005 as an A&R representative, before later becoming head of the production division.

 Lee is an expert in the field of music production and is considered one of the key figures who has led the growth of SM.
-He was in charge of producing music, was a member of the company's core organization of A&R, and has been responsible for the songs and concepts of SM's artists such as BoA, Girls' Generation, Shinee, Exo, Red Velvet, and NCT.
+A member of the company's core organization of A&R, he has been responsible for the songs and concepts of SM artists such as BoA, Girls' Generation, Shinee, f(x), Exo, Red Velvet, and NCT.
+He is also known for introducing the idea of the songwriting camp to the K-pop industry.

 Life and career

 Born on November 3, 1979, Lee Sung-soo graduated from the Department of International Trade at Hankuk University of Foreign Studies.
 He is the nephew of SM founder Lee Soo-man's late wife.
 Lee began working for SM Entertainment as early as 1998 while attending university as a part-timer focused on various tasks, such as identifying fan club trends.
 He developed an interest in A&R and attended the SM Academy, where he studied computer composition and arrangement, stating that he should "know how to make music to be good at A&R".
-He later wrote two songs for Shinee: "Romeo and Juliette" and "The Name I Loved".
 He officially joined SM in 2005 as a member of the A&R department and worked with Chinese singer Zhang Liyin as his first project.
-He also had experience of working with a thin-film transistor (TFT) as part of research and development (R&D) work to create music videos and content using 3D videos, a "special" project of Lee Soo-man.
-He became head of the A&R department in 2008 and head of the production division in 2015, directly under Lee Soo-man.
+The first group he worked with was Shinee, whom he wrote two songs for: "Romeo and Juliette" and "The Name I Loved".
+He became head of the A&R department in 2009 and head of the production division in 2015, directly under Lee Soo-man.
 By that point, he was directing 80 percent of artist production.

-As part of his role as an A&R director, Lee stayed abroad for a third of the year and formed a "strong" network with foreign composers, hosting songwriting camps for SM with them and the company's in-house composers.
-He had first started teaming up with foreign composers in the early 2000s.
-He did not know anything beforehand and stated that he just "recklessly" participated in music events held abroad and started looking for composers.
-Over the years, he checked and selected talented composers and compiled them into a list, and within SM, they formed a studio that could operate a songwriting camp all year round.
-He was also responsible for the creation of SM Station and SM Classics.
+Lee worked with numerous artists, including BoA, Girls' Generation, Exo, Red Velvet, and NCT, but his influence was most clearly felt in the work of Shinee and f(x), whose "unique" style stood in opposition to the intense, performance-driven music championed by Yoo Young-jin, SM's music director.